Ibague Tolima Department, Colombia Travel Guide

 While less prominent pilgrimage sites relate directly to Ibagué, religious sites in nearby towns, like small chapels in the countryside, draw local pilgrims.

-Consider adding 1-3 days to your itinerary for further exploration of Colombia's diverse regions.
+Think about adding 1-A 3-day period to your itinerary for further exploration of Colombia's diverse regions.
 Browse and book multi-day tours on GetYourGuide.

-Extend your trip by 2-3 days to visit the Coffee Region (Eje Cafetero), including Salento and Filandia, for a quintessential Colombian experience with coffee farms and charming towns.
+Extend your trip by 2-THREE days to visit the Coffee Region (Eje Cafetero), including Salento and Filandia, for a quintessential Colombian experience with coffee farms and charming towns.

 For experienced trekkers, a 2-3 day expedition into the high mountains of Nevado del Tolima or Los Nevados National Natural Park has breathtaking landscapes and unique ecosystems.